-This evolutionary prototype should be:
+This exploratory prototype should be:

-- High fidelity in look and feel.
+• High fidelity in look and feel.
 Use this prototype to explore the graphic design of your final implementation.
 Lay out screens as you want them to appear in your final implementation.
 Make choices about colors, fonts, alignment, icons, and white space.
-Your prototype need not be pixel-for-pixel identical to your final implementation. - Medium fidelity in breadth and depth.
-Your prototype should be able to handle at least the five tasks you described in your task analysis. - Be prepared to present in class.
+Your prototype need not be pixel-for-pixel identical to your final implementation.

+• Medium fidelity in breadth and depth.
+Your prototype should be able to handle at least the five tasks you described in your task analysis.